Cyborgscode/Personal-Voice-Assistent/README.md

 You need to checkout gsay, change your config to use gsay as "say" app and install gtts for your distro:

-i.E. Fedora: `dnf install gtts`
+i.e. Fedora: `dnf install gtts`

 ## WARNING:
-### Your personal privacy is at risk if you use gtts, as the text of the what PVA answers ( which includes repeats of what you said ) is transferred to a Google server, for which you need an active internet connection too.
+### Your personal privacy is at risk if you use gtts, as the text of the PVA answers (which includes repeats of what you said) is transferred to a Google server, for which you need an active internet connection too.

 ## Espeak: